 Penalties: Verbal Warning.
-If violations persist despite the warning, the team will be issued a Forfeiture for the match.
+If the Verbal Warning is ineffective, the offender may be disqualified as the maximum penalty.

 R14 Pit Crew Members are not allowed to power their equipment using the power supply for official equipment in the Competition Area.
 However, they may bring their own power supply.